-During the year ended December 31, 2010, Boston Properties, Inc. redeemed an aggregate of 591,900 common units of limited partnership interest, including 99,139 common units issued upon the conversion of LTIP units, presented by the holders for redemption, in exchange for an equal number of shares of common stock.
-Each time Boston Properties, Inc. issues shares of common stock (other than in exchange for common units upon exercise by limited partners of their redemption right), it contributes the proceeds of such issuance to us in return for an equivalent number of common units.
-During the year ended December 31, 2010, we issued 638,957 common units to Boston Properties, Inc. in exchange for the proceeds from the exercise of stock options under the 1997 Plan.
+During the year ended December 31, 2010, we acquired an aggregate of 591,900 common units of limited partnership interest, including 99,139 common units issued upon the conversion of LTIP units, presented by the holders for redemption, in exchange for an equal number of shares of common stock.
+During the year ended December 31, 2010, we issued 638,957 shares of common stock as a result of stock options being exercised.